Rightlight6 Room lighting audit

 Editorial policy

-This page should explain what the site publishes, what it avoids, and how claims stay tied to visible room evidence.
+This page explains what the site publishes, what it avoids, and how claims stay tied to visible room evidence.

 Editorial aim